No Tags Found!

 From Kuwait, Salmiya

-For an HR Manager of an organisation to wilfully label their people as 'unconsciously incompetent' brings the competence of that HR Manager front & centre into the spotlight.
-I would be questioning their credentials both - as a HR Manager, as well as what qualifies them to denigrate others - before I set off on a wild goose chase.
+For an HR Manager of an organization to willfully label their people as 'unconsciously incompetent' brings the competence of that HR Manager front and center into the spotlight.
+I would be questioning their credentials both as an HR Manager and what qualifies them to denigrate others before I set off on a wild goose chase.

-Because, the unconsciously incompetent cannot put on an act.
+Because the unconsciously incompetent cannot put on an act.
 That is why they are called unconsciously incompetent.
-Else they would be termed Consciously Incompetent.
+Otherwise, they would be termed Consciously Incompetent.

 From India, Gurgaon

-I think Hussain & Gaurav Sareen have raised valid points, that need careful & serious rethinking @ your end.
+I think Hussain & Gaurav Sareen have raised valid points that need careful and serious rethinking at your end.

-Coming to the current situation, one way to handle/correct such category of people is to create situations where they 'SEE' for themselves the damage/repercussions of their actions.
-No amount of 'telling/teaching/training' will help WITHOUT them ACTUALLY observing/seeing the consequences of their 'unthought' actions--since they are more prone to ignore other's advice, however well-meaning/well-intentioned.
+Coming to the current situation, one way to handle or correct such a category of people is to create situations where they 'SEE' for themselves the damage or repercussions of their actions.
+No amount of 'telling, teaching, or training' will help without them actually observing or seeing the consequences of their 'unthought' actions—since they are more prone to ignore others' advice, however well-meaning or well-intentioned.

-In a nutshell, make them 'realize themselves' thru whatever teaching/training you wish to give.
+In a nutshell, make them 'realize themselves' through whatever teaching or training you wish to give.
 Without this aspect embedded into your whole effort, I don't think it will achieve the desired purpose.

 All the Best.